-If you must drive, the closest parking garages on Vallejo St. between Stockton and Post Streets, but they’re likely to fill up early because of the parade.
+If you must drive, the closest parking garage is on Vallejo St. between Stockton and Post, but it’s likely to fill up early because of the parade.

 Q. WHEN DOES THE HUNT BEGIN AND END?

-At 3:45 p.m. we will start announcements and award prizes in the team name and costume contests.
+3:45 pm: We will start announcements and award prizes in the team name and costume contests.

-The hunt will start at 4:00 p.m. and will end at 8:00 p.m., which is the deadline for submitting team answer sheets back at the Telegraph Hill Neighborhood Center gym If you return after 8:00 p.m., we'll accept your answer sheet, but you won't be eligible to win.
+If you return after 8:00 pm, we'll accept your answer sheet, but you won't be eligible to win.

-The winners will be announced as soon as possible after 8:00 p.m.
+The winners will be announced as soon as scores are tallied after 8:00 pm.
 The clue locations and solutions will be posted on this website that evening.
 Team standings will be posted on the website several days later.